LR Police and Fire called to Big Country Chateau Apartments about natural gas leak

-LITTLE ROCK, Ark.- The Little Rock Police and Fire Department were called to the Big Country Chateau Apartments at 6200 Colonel Glenn Road about a gas leak on Tuesday.
+LITTLE ROCK, Ark.- The Little Rock Police and Fire Departments were called to the Big Country Chateau Apartments at 6200 Colonel Glenn Road about a gas leak on Tuesday.

 Residents have been living without gas for two weeks and say they’re dealing with other issues.